JonasKoenig/CodeOnMyMind/projects/learn-python/README.md

 # Learn Python

 In my opinion Python is a great language for both beginners and veterans.
 It has a very easy syntax resulting in a steep learning curve.
 Shorthands allow more experienced programmers to write elegant code using only a few lines of code.
+This tutorial is aimed at beginners in programming.

 - [Basics](./basics): Hello World, Variables, If-Statements and Functions
 - [Loops](./loops): For-Loops, Arrays, Foreach-Loops and While-Loops